-A mixer can add fascinating elements to your podcast while you are recording instead of having to add everything later.
+A podcast mixer can add elements to your podcast recording as you record, instead of having to add everything later.

-In the meantime, you want to wait until you have perfectly settled into podcasting and there is a need to upgrade your sound system.
+In the meantime, you want to wait until you have your podcasting show rocking before you need to upgrade your sound system.

 Why do I Need a Mixer for Podcasting?